nkdAgility/NKDAgility.com/site/content/resources/blog/2006/2006-11-22-rddotnet-project-created/index.md

 resourceType: blog
 slug: rddotnet-project-created
 aliases:
   - /blog/rddotnet-project-created
 tags:
   - service-oriented-architecture
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 I have now created a new project within [CodePlex](http://www.codeplex.com "CodePlex") that encompases all of the features of WhiteLabel, but with a whole host of extras.
 The WhiteLabel project is now complete and a release will be uploaded as soon as [CodePlex](http://www.codeplex.com "CodePlex") starts working again.